Eyüp Sultan Mosque

-The Eyüp Sultan Mosque (Eyüp Sultan Camii) is in the Eyüp district of Istanbul, outside the city walls and near the Golden Horn.
+The Eyüp Sultan Mosque (Eyüp Sultan Camii) is a mosque in Eyüp district of Istanbul, Turkey.
+The mosque complex includes a mausoleum marking the spot where Ebu Eyüp el-Ansari (Abu Ayyub al-Ansari), the standard-bearer and companion of the prophet Muhammad, is said to have been buried.
 On a much older site, the present building dates from the beginning of the 19th century.
-The mosque complex includes a mausoleum marking the spot where Ebu Eyüp el-Ansari (Abu Ayyub al-Ansari), the standard-bearer and companion of the Prophet Muhammad, is said to have been buried.

-Because of its particular sanctity, the mosque played a role in the coronation ceremony for new Ottoman Sultans, who came here - processing along the grand Cülus Yolu (Accession Way) - to be girded with the sword of Osman at the start of their reigns.
-Today its popularity as a pilgrimage destination means that it is full of shops selling religious items such as prayer rugs and beads.
-There is also an area set aside for the feeding of pigeons which is regarded as holy in Islam.
+Because of its particular sanctity, the mosque played a role in the coronation ceremony for new Ottoman Sultans, who came here - processing along the grand Cülus Yolu (Accession Way) - to be girded with the Sword of Osman at the start of their reigns.
+Today it remains a popular pilgrimage destination.

-The mosque is within short walking distance of the Eyüp tram stop on the T5 line from Alibeyköy to Çibali.
-It is also served by regular buses from Eminönü, Taksim and other parts of the city.

-Religious significance of the mosque

-As a Companion of the Prophet Muhammad, Abu Ayyub al-Ansari is greatly venerated by Muslims and the site of his türbe (tomb) is of particular importance.
-The mausoleum is positioned on the north side of a courtyard opposite the main entrance to the prayer hall of the mosque.

-The mosque is also important for Muslims because it holds relics believed to have belonged the Prophet Muhammad.